 NHS Test and Trace will get in touch with anyone who is a contact of someone who has tested positive for Covid-19 by text message, email, phone or the NHS Covid-19 app.

-Yes, and it is expected to continue until September 2021.
+Yes.
 People who test positive or are identifies as a close contact, cannot work from home whilst self-isolating and would experience financial hardships, may be eligible for the £500 support payment from their local authority.
 Find out if you are eligible and apply for the payment from your local district council:

 Yes, there may be times when you could be asked to keep space between yourself and others.
 This would be for your own safety and the safety of those around you.

 While venues no longer legally require you to check in using the NHS Test and Trace App you should continue using it wherever possible.
 Using the QR code helps the NHS Test & Trace service reduce the risk of any further spread of the virus.